james65535/vcas-demo/README.md

-# Demo App for WaveFront and VMware Cloud Automation Service
+# Demo App for VMware Wavefront and Cloud Automation Service